Florida deputies who fatally shot US airman burst into wrong apartment, attorney says

-Civil rights attorney Ben Crump said in a statement that Fortson was on a Facetime call with a woman at the time of the encounter.

-According to Crump, the woman, whom Crump didn't identify, said Fortson was alone in his apartment when he heard a knock at the door.
+According to Crump, the woman, whom the attorney didn't identify, said Fortson heard a knock at the door.
 He asked who was there but didn't get a response.
 A few minutes later, Fortson heard a louder knock but didn't see anyone when he looked through the peephole, Crump said, citing the woman's account.

 The woman said Fortson was concerned and went to retrieve his gun, which Crump said was legally owned.